YouTube can learn from old school blog culture: Share (and cheat) at your own risk

 Seeing blog culture in Substack and other newsletter platforms isn't difficult.
 It was the culture of a quick take, a chance to see a writer's fresh thoughts on a weekly (or more frequent) basis, and it was independence from traditional publishing.
 At one place where I worked, the phrase "stick it in a blog" was used as a kind of eye-rolling acknowledgment that if you have so much to say about something, go make yourself a space to say it.

-But this week's drama about Ned Fulmer of the YouTube outfit The Try Guys losing his gig after he admitted to cheating on his wife (catch yourself up with this useful explainer if you must) also emphasized the ways in which YouTube contains elements of 2003-ish blog culture and journaling.
+But this week's drama about Ned Fulmer of the YouTube outfit The Try Guys losing his gig after he admitted to cheating on his wife with an employee of the show (catch yourself up with this useful explainer if you must) also emphasized the ways in which YouTube contains elements of 2003-ish blog culture and journaling.
 Fulmer is what people refer to as a "Wife Guy," a guy whose public image is very much centered on his loving relationship with his wife.
 So obviously, this revelation about cheating was an issue.

 Let's travel back in time for a moment